medplum/medplum/packages/docs/docs/auth/methods/index.md

 - Restrict access to host via VPC or other mechanism - do not allow access from general internet.
 - Use a secrets management to store access keys - do not store credentials on disk.
 - Ensure host is patched and has security updates applied regularly.
+- Consider creating a new instance of `MedplumClient`, particularly when switching to another user.

 ### Host authentication